-1. Introduction
+1. INTRODUCTION

 For any organization that is involved in the production of goods and rendering of services, after answering the question what to produce, and who to produce for, there is need to answer the question how much will our potential customers be willing to pay for the good?
-This difficulty of price fixture and the other various intervening variables such as cost, competitors price, demand, political factors, environmental factors, involved in fixing price for goods and services, has posed a sense of concern to most small and medium enterprises in Nigeria.
-This work is aimed at finding an answer to some probing questions in the mind of manufacturers and managers of small and medium enterprises about how to set prices effectively, combining all the various factors, as well as meeting the organizational overall objective, which is profit maximization.
-Given the macroeconomic function of: max ( $\pi$ ) = f(x1,x2,...,xn), where $\pi$ represents the profit and xi the exogenous variables of the function of profit, which consists of effective pricing, cost minimization, high turnover, amongst others.
+This difficulty of price fixture and the other various intervening variables such as cost, competitors price, demand, political factors, environmental factors, etc involved in fixing price for goods and services, has posed a sense of concern to most small and medium enterprises in Nigeria.
+This work is aimed at finding an answer to some probing questions in the mind of manufacturers and managers of small and medium enterprises on how to price effectively combining all the various factors influencing pricing, as well as meeting the organizational overall objective, which is profit maximization.